-Tracy Jalaba, MA received her Master’s degree in Occupational Therapy from USC in May 2014.
-She is currently a doctoral resident at the USC Occupational Therapy Faculty Practice working toward her Doctorate of Occupational Therapy.
-During her education, Tracy completed internships in an acute care orthopedic hospital in Santa Barbara and in the outpatient neuro department at Rancho Los Amigos National Rehab Center.
-Tracy is from northern California and holds a Bachelor’s degree in Exercise Biology from the University of California at Davis.
-Tracy’s previous work and volunteer experience includes a year commitment with AmeriCorps working with at-risk youth in Arkansas, as well as non-profit work with Best Buddies, Camp Kesem, and Invisible Children.
-Tracy has found balance in LA by joining a local Crossfit gym, cooking with her roommates, and getting outdoors as much as possible.
+Tracy Jalaba OTD, OTR/L received her master’s degree in occupational therapy and doctorate of occupational therapy from USC.
+She completed her doctoral residency at the USC Occupational Therapy Faculty Practice and focused on development for our program for Adults and Adolescents on the Autism Spectrum program.
+As a clinical faculty member, Dr. Jalaba works primarily with clients in our ASD, college student, mental health and weight management programs.
+In addition to her work at OTFP, she represents occupational therapy in the USC Office for Disability Services and Programs.
+Dr. Jalaba is from Northern California and holds a bachelor’s degree in exercise biology from University of California at Davis.
+Her previous work and volunteer experience includes a year commitment with AmeriCorps working with at-risk youth in Arkansas, as well as non-profit work with Best Buddies, Camp Kesem and Invisible Children.
+Dr. Jalaba has found balance in LA by joining a local Crossfit gym, cooking with her roommates and getting outdoors as much as possible.

-“All the therapists were great — truly supportive, kind, encouraging, and knowledgeable.”
+“All the therapists were great — truly supportive, kind, encouraging and knowledgeable.”

 - Participant, Lifestyle Redesign® Weight Management

 To make an appointment or for more information contact us today!